Ashik-Techie/Ashik-Techie/README.md

 # <center>👋 Hey there, I'm Ashik</center>

-Passionate about Cloud/DevOps Engineering, I design and automate production‑ready AWS infrastructure using Infrastructure as Code and CI/CD practices.
+Passionate about Cloud/DevOps Engineering, I design and automate production‑ready AWS infrastructure using Infrastructure as Code and CI/CD pipelines.

 ---